-As the most moveable joint of all, the shoulder allows the arm to rotate, turn in multiple directions and reach overhead.
-Due to the versatility and range of motion, the shoulder joint is vulnerable to instability.
+As the most mobile joint in the body, the shoulder allows the arm to rotate, turn in multiple directions and reach overhead.
+However, due to the versatility and range of motion, the shoulder joint is also vulnerable to instability.

-Shoulder instability occurs when the tissue surrounding the shoulder joint becomes too loose or is torn from overuse or injury, thus forcing the upper bone of the arm out of the shoulder socket.
+Shoulder instability occurs when the tissue surrounding the shoulder joint becomes too loose or is torn from overuse or injury, thus forcing the humeral head out of the shoulder socket.
 When this happens repeatedly, which it tends to do after an initial dislocation, it is referred to as chronic shoulder instability.

 - Pain and deformity of the shoulder (resulting from dislocation)

-- A “loose” feeling from frequent subluxation (partial dislocation in which the shoulder slips)
+- A “loose” feeling from frequent subluxations (partial dislocation in which the shoulder slips)

 - Sudden pain or pinching from subluxation